jeryjs/Gama-Hospital-OVR-App/ARCHITECTURE.md

    ↓ Re-exported in /lib/types.ts
    ↓
 4. Components & API Routes
-   ↓ Import types from /lib/types
+   ↓ import types from /lib/types
    ↓ Always in sync with database!
 ```